Original post date: Feb 23, 2016

 Filing Articles of Dissolution

-Filing Articles of Dissolution within the jurisdiction you incorporated your business puts an ending to your business operation along with any debts, obligations and liabilities attached to the operation of the business.
+Filing Articles of Dissolution within the jurisdiction you incorporated your business puts an end to your business operation along with any debts, obligations and liabilities attached to the operation of the business.

 If you would like some assistance with the winding down of your business, we offer assistance in completing Articles of Dissolution for both Ontario and Federal Corporations within Canada.
 If you are looking at dissolving in another jurisdiction, call our office directly at 1-800-280-1913 or 1-416-599-9009 and speak with one of our helpful agents to obtain a quote.
 Let us get you through the steps to dissolve your business corporation easily and quickly.